chipfrog/Kartan-ratkaisija/dokumentaatio/Toteutusdokumentti.md

 add start to minHeap

   while minHeap is not empty
-    current = node with smallest distance in minHeap remove current from minHeap
+    current = node with smallest f_distance in minHeap remove current from minHeap

   if current is goal